FowlerLab/starcall-workflow/readme.md

 	cd starcall-workflow

 The packages needed for STARCall are listed in ops.yaml and cp4.yaml, and can be installed with conda.
-Currently conda is needed to install the dependancies of cellprofiler and other packages.
+Currently conda is needed to install the dependencies of cellprofiler and other packages.
+Because the python versions needed for cellprofiler and other packages differ, they are installed in different environments.

+Currently these fully define all packages and versions in the environments, which ensures the pipeline will work at the expense of being unwieldy.
+Instructions on more flexible installation methods are coming soon.

 	conda create -f ops.yaml
 	conda create -f cp4.yaml